quynhho1601/convo_app/README.md

-# Prompto
+# Convo

-Prompto is an open-source visual tool that helps programmers organize, inspect, and consolidate multi-turn prompts from LLM chat histories into reusable prompt artifacts.
+Convo is an open-source visual tool that helps programmers organize, inspect, and consolidate multi-turn prompts from LLM chat histories into reusable prompt artifacts.

 ## 🛠️ What it does

-Prompto allows users to import past LLM chat histories and interact with them visually:
+Convo allows users to import past LLM chat histories and interact with them visually:

 - Extracts prompts into numbered nodes